 Find out how many visits you have per year with a dietitian nutritionist.

-It could be anywhere from zero to unlimited.
 That being said, this may also hinge on the ICD-10 codes you have.

 Equally important, ask when the start of the year is for benefits.
 Be sure to ask what the start and end dates are for your annual plan.
 Benefits can reset for the “new year.”